-As required by the listing standards of The Nasdaq Stock Market LLC ("Nasdaq"), a majority of the members of our Board must qualify as "independent," as affirmatively determined by our Board.
-Flex's director independence guidelines incorporate the definition of "independence" adopted by Nasdaq.
-Using these guidelines, our Board has determined that each of the Company's directors, other than Ms. Advaithi, is independent.
-Mr. Marc A. Onetto was determined to be independent during the period that he served as a director.
-This means that the directors designated as "independent" do not have any business or family relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director or has any otherwise disqualifying relationship.
+As required by the listing standards of The Nasdag Stock Market LLC ("Nasdag"), a majority of the members of our Board must qualify as "independent," as affirmatively determined by our Board.
+Flex's director independence guidelines incorporate the definition of "independence" adopted by Nasdaa, Using these guidelines, our Board has determined that each of our directors is independent other than Ms. Advaithi, our CEO, and Michael E. Hurlston.
+Michael D. Capellas was determined to be independent during the period that he served as a director.